 Refer to CodeTogether Compatibility for a list of supported IDEs and browsers.

 What about security?

-When you join a session from an IDE, you get first class security with end-to-end encryption, the same level that we already provide when you join from a browser.
+When you join a session from an IDE, you get first class security with end-to-end encryption, the same level we provide when you join from a browser.
 If you need to keep all your data on-premises, you can deploy your own instance of CodeTogether on your intranet with our On-Premises version—your data will never need to traverse the internet.
 Read our security documentation for more details.

 How do you benefit?

-Heterogeneous support means that everyone can remain in the IDE they are comfortable with, while taking advantage of the language smarts provided by the host IDE without any additional setup.
+Heterogeneous support means that everyone can remain in the IDE they are comfortable with while taking advantage of the language smarts provided by the host IDE without any additional setup.